Hugh Beaver Roberts

-Hugh Beaver Roberts (1820 - 1903) was a solicitor, originally based in Bangor, Caernarfonshire who became an entrepreneur involved in the construction of narrow gauge railways and the ownership of slate quarries in North Wales during the second half of the 19th century.
+Hugh Beaver Roberts (c.
+1820 - 1903) was a solicitor, originally based in Bangor, Caernarfonshire who became an entrepreneur involved in the construction of narrow gauge railways and the ownership of slate quarries in North Wales during the second half of the 19th century.

 Personal life

-Hugh Beaver Roberts was born in Cilcain, a village near =Mold in Flintshire.
+Hugh Beaver Roberts was born in Cilcain, a village near Mold in Flintshire.
 He was the second son of Hugh Roberts, and received his education at Rugby School.
 He then moved to Bangor where he was a solicitor, working with John Hughes.
 Hughes died in 1849, and Roberts took over his legal practice, as well as succeeding his as Clerk to the Bangor Magistrates, Diocesan Registrar, Chapter CLerk and agent to the Bishop of Bangor.
 His marriage to Harriet Wyatt of Llandygai took place in June 1848, after which they lived at Bryn Menai in Bangor.
 They had five children, three sons and two daughters.
 They briefly moved to the Plas Madoc estate at Llanddoged near Llanrwst in 1858, but three years later were again living in Bangor at Wellfield House, near the centre of the town.
 By 1871, the couple, together with one of their sons and both of their daughters were living in Leamington Spa, although his occupation was still Registrar of the Court of Probate at Bangor, and the returns for Llanddoged still showed his residence as being in Bangor.

 As well as his legal career, Roberts was involved in a number of railway and quarrying projects.
 His other activities included being a Justice of the Peace, District Registrar at the Court of Probate at Bangor, and Deputy Lieutenant for Merionethshire.
 He also served on the Board of Health for Bangor, and was the political agent during the unsuccessful Parliamentary election campaign for George Sholto Douglas-Pennant in 1868.
 By 1881 he was living in London, and subsequently lived at various addresses within the city.
 Harriett died in the mid to late 1890s, while Roberts died on 17 June 1903.
 Despite his wide-ranging career, his estate amounted to just £471 15s 3d (£471.76).
 His middle son, Charles Warren Roberts, became a railway engineer and also managed Llechwedd quarry in Blaenau Ffestiniog, while his third son, Arthur Llewellyn Wynne Roberts was secretary of the Royal Literary Fund for thirty years.